NZBMA’s Terms & Conditions

 This policy operates within established healthcare ethical frameworks:

-Beneficence: Prioritising clients wellbeing over administrative convenience through individualised assessment
+Beneficence: Prioritising clients' wellbeing over administrative convenience through individualised assessment

 Non-maleficence: Avoiding policy enforcement that could harm vulnerable populations